GLOBAL MARKETS-Markets cheer Japan vote call as more stimulus eyed

 The picture was more mixed in emerging markets.
 Stocks lost ground and tracked Asian markets outside Japan, where the mood had soured over downbeat Chinese house prices.
 Dollar-denominated assets in Russia were up, bucking the trend.

-The airline sector, which has gained recently thanks to falling oil prices, was in focus after low-cost carrier easyJet said it was positioned to deliver further growth.
+The airline sector, up recently thanks to falling oil prices, was in focus after low-cost carrier easyJet said it was positioned to deliver further growth.

-Nigeria’s central bank intervened in the foreign exchange market, selling dollars to lenders in a bid to boost the naira currency, dealers said.
+Nigeria’s naira fell to a new intraday low of 176.30 against the dollar on Tuesday, with the central bank making no fresh intervention to prop up the currency, dealers said.

-The local currency firmed 2.1 percent to 172.70 naira in volatile trades after the intervention, but was still trading outside the bank’s preferred band.
 (Additional reporting by Blaise Robinson in Paris, Emelia Sithole-Matarise, Patrick Graham and Karin Strohecker in London; Editing by Catherine Evans)